Major Project (BS)

 - This must be fulfilled during the semester prior to or concurrently with PSY 3901W

 The research lab project allows you to take full advantage of the abundance of psychological research happening right here in the Department of Psychology.
 In this course, you will draw from your experience in a faculty research lab (PSY 4/5993) to help develop the topic of your major project paper for the PSY 3901W class.
-This option requires you to secure a laboratory research experience in a faculty member's lab for PSY 4/5993 credits either the semester prior to or concurrently with your PSY 3901W enrollment.
+You are required to secure a research experience in a faculty member's lab for PSY 4/5993 credits either the semester prior to or concurrently with your PSY 3901W enrollment.
 If you are in the process of finding a research lab experience, register for PSY 3901W as this course fills quickly.

 Before class begins: Arrange to assist in the lab of a faculty member through PSY 4/5993.